 Commercial Auto Insurance vs Personal Auto Insurance Frequently Asked Questions (FAQs)

 Many small business owners aren’t familiar with the difference between commercial auto insurance and personal auto insurance, so they may have questions about which policy is right for them.
 There can be gray areas in terms of coverage, so here are some frequently asked questions to help you navigate these two types of auto insurance.
-If your question isn’t answered here, please post it in the comments section or visit our forum.

 What’s the difference between personal and commercial auto insurance?